 Snapchat has an interesting feature called Discover where you can view your friends’ stories, Our Stories - which is a collection of Snapchats submitted by different users, Publisher stories by Snapchat’s media partners and Shows which are stories by TV Network partners.
 VICE was one of the first users to partner with Snapchat and be featured on their Discover page.
 Currently with 8.2m subscribers, they share news, documentaries and utilize the quiz feature within Snapchat too.

 Snapchat also offers you powerful advertising tools which can help you drive sales, get leads or reach a wider audience.
 All you need is a Snapchat Ad Account.
 This tutorial can help you get started on your first Snapchat ad.

 In just a few years, TikTok has established itself as one of the biggest social media platforms that hosts over 1 billion monthly active users.
 Popular among GenZ and Millenials, you can use TikTok to create and share less than 60 second videos which can range from lip-syncing, dancing, fitness, voice overs and the ability to collaborate with or comment on other users’ content.

 TikTok is versatile, authentic, appeals to local audiences and is short and concise.
 Plus, cashing in on the latest trends is a good way to improve visibility on the platform.

 Currently, 50% of the top brands have no TikTok presence or activity.
 This is a great chance for small businesses to leverage the platform and create a fanbase.
-You could create a catchy video in minutes using 100s of free templates to get started on TikTok.

 Discussion forums are one of the earliest types of social media.
 These websites aren’t very welcoming of direct advertising, but can become a valuable space to gather market research, build a community, get honest customer feedback, build trust and generate leads.
 You will not find brand pages here like you do on other types of social media.
 You create individual accounts with basic information.